pkj8282/pkj8282/README.md

 - Hello!
 Welcome to my profile!
-I want get devloper of Roblox
+I want be devloper of Roblox Coperation or... join MIT Computer Sience & Engineering.
 - I devloping Roblox, Discord Bot etc.
--  Umm....
-Ah!
-How do you think Python?
+- How do you think Python?